 • Introductions & Opening Questions

-In the introduction and first few questions, the interviewer(s) may take some time to tell you a bit about them, including their roles at the organization.
+In the introduction and first few questions, the interviewer(s) may take some time to tell you a bit about themselves, including their roles at the organization.
 When it comes time for you to introduce yourself, they will ask some version of the question: “Tell me about yourself.”

 To answer this question, we recommend the following format: